Skip to Content

 Can You Bleach Your Hair Twice With Developers?

-It’s not recommended to bleach your hair twice in a row with developers, as over-bleaching can cause severe hair damage.
+It’s not recommended to bleach your hair twice in a row with developers, as double bleaching can strip away natural oils and leave hair more vulnerable to damage, over-bleaching can cause severe hair damage.
 The developer strength and amount of time you leave the product on are both important factors that can affect your hair’s health.

 The volume of developer you should use depends on how long you’ve been dyeing your hair or what color it currently is.
-Typically, using 20 vol developer is sufficient enough when bleaching dyed strands, but if needed, 30 vol may be used with caution due to increased risks for further damage beyond dryness and breakage.
+Typically, using 20 vol developer is sufficient enough when bleaching dyed strands, but first consider the processing time for 20 vol developer, which depends on hair type and desired lift.
+If needed, 30 vol may be used with caution due to increased risks for further damage beyond dryness and breakage.

 It’s important to remember that any type of chemical process needs some rest period between sessions.
 Waiting at least 8-10 weeks before doing a second round helps maintain healthy tresses while reducing potential harm caused by too much exposure from chemicals like hydrogen peroxide found in most developers and toners afterwards.